Sean Williams (cricketer)

-Sean Colin Williams (born 26 September 1986) is a Zimbabwean international cricketer and currently captains the national team in Test cricket, who plays all formats primarily as a batting all-rounder.
+Sean Colin Williams (born 26 September 1986) is a Zimbabwean international cricketer who is a former captain of the national team in Test cricket.
+He plays Tests and One Day Internationals, and formerly T20Is, primarily as a batting all-rounder.
 In September 2019, Zimbabwe Cricket named him as Zimbabwe's captain, after Hamilton Masakadza retired from international cricket.
 Later the same month, Williams captained Zimbabwe for the first time, in the opening Twenty20 International (T20I) match of the 2019–20 Singapore Tri-Nation Series, against Nepal.
+He is the current holder of the longest international career record in men's cricket (20 years and 58 days).

 Under-19s career

 In the Under-19 World Cup in 2004 he was the pick of Zimbabwe's batsmen with 157 runs at 31.40, as well as five wickets.
 He led the Under-19 side in the World Cup in Sri Lanka in February 2006, the highlight being a win over England.

 Domestic and T20 career

 In first-class cricket, Williams plays for Matabeleland Tuskers.
 He made his highest domestic score for Westerns against Centrals in 2006–07, when he top-scored in both innings with 76 and 129 in a 77-run victory.

 In October 2018, he was named in Tshwane Spartans' squad for the first edition of the Mzansi Super League T20 tournament.
 In December 2020, he was selected to play for the Tuskers in the 2020–21 Logan Cup.